cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 ### Gatsby

-We can create a wrapper service for `netlify-identity-widget` that our application can use to check if the user is authenticated and also allow the user to login.
+We can create a wrapper service for `netlify-identity-widget` that our application can use to check if the user is authenticated and allow the user to login.

 First, install it as a dependency via `npm i -S netlify-identity-widget`.